Section 3: Rights and Responsibilities

 -Alexis de Tocqueville, Democracy in America

 The Supreme Court has generally held that the protections listed in the Bill of Rights protect not just citizens, but everyone living in the United States.
-Thus, everyone, not just citizens, can enjoy the freedoms of religion, speech, assembly, and petitioning the government from the First Amendment, and the right to keep and bear arms from the Second Amendment.
+Thus, everyone, not just citizens, can enjoy the freedoms of religion, speech, press, assembly, and petitioning the government from the First Amendment, and the right to keep and bear arms from the Second Amendment.

 The Pledge of Allegiance, initially written in 1892, has been changed several times in history.
 Someone reciting the pledge promises to show loyalty and allegiance to “the flag” and “the United States of America…”—the republic for which that flag stands.